-If you have any queries relating to this notice, please contact us at the address or email below and we will reply back to you as soon as we can:
+If you have any queries relating to this notice, please contact us at the email or phone number below and we will get back to you to you as soon as we can:

 T: +44 (0) 121 796 5655